University of Maryland Biopark, Baltimore, USA

 In addition, the Robert H Smith School of Business opened its Baltimore campus location in the building in January 2010.
 The 14,000ft² campus includes four classrooms, five offices, seven breakout rooms, a conference room, computer workstations with installed printers and a lounge area with vending machines.

-Wexford Science and Technology is the owner and developer of this building.
-The architect was William L Gaudreau Jr of Gaudreau Inc, and the construction was undertaken by the Whiting-Turner Contracting Company.
+The architect of the building was William L Gaudreau Jr of Gaudreau Inc, and the construction was undertaken by the Whiting-Turner Contracting Company.

 BioPark Three and the future